 “I like capturing moments in which the person is as natural as possible”

-Alexandra Lavizzari had one of her photographs ranked very highly in the final results of Our World is Beautiful, and so far this year she’s already entered some brilliant images, particularly within the People category.
+Alexandra Lavizzari had one of her photographs ranked very highly in the final results of our previous photography competition, and since then she’s entered even more brilliant images, particularly within the People category.
 Here she explains her approach to photographing people, and offers some top tips for other photographers on how to take portraits.